akshatkatre/data-pipeline-report/README.md

 The fatjar will be located in target/scala-2.11.
 Take note of the absolute path of the jar file

 ### Generate Report
-The report will be generate via the Spark submit utility.
-To generate the report navigate to the bin directory of spark home
+The report will be created via the Spark-submit utility.
+Using the command prompt navigate to the bin directory of spark home.

-On windows
+To run the report generation on windows enter the below command.
+Specifiy the path of the fatjar, log file and report output directory.

 .\spark-submit --driver-memory 3g --class com.dsti.report.CreateReport --master "local[*]"  <absolute_path_of_fatjar> "absolute_path_of_log_file" "absolute_path_of_output_directory"

-### Known Issues
-- When the program is run in spark-shell it throws an Out of Memory exception and terminates.
-To get around this issue the driver-memory has been set to 3GB while running spark-submit